SujalOG/SujalOG/README.md

 - 👋 Hello!
 I'm a beginner with a passion for code and creativity.

-- 🌱 Enthusiastic  about - *webdev, backend, scalable architectures.*
+- 🌱 Enthusiastic  about - *Web Development, Problem Solving*

 - 🚀 Explore all my projects [*Here*](https://github.com/SujalOG?tab=repositories)